Three Essential and Advanced Price Plans: Review & Comparison

 You can buy a personal hotspot add-on by logging in to your My3 account or by calling Three Customer Services on 333.
 Depending on how often you’d like to tether from your plan, it may be better value to upgrade to an Advanced price plan instead.

 On Advanced price plans, tethering is included in your plan at no extra charge.
-Your tethering or personal hotspot usage will simply come out of your inclusive data allowance (there’s a limit of 30GB per month for customers with an all-you-can-eat data plan).
+Your tethering or personal hotspot usage will simply come out of your inclusive data allowance (except customers with all-you-can-eat data who get a separate 30GB allowance for tethering and portable hotspot).

 For more information, please see our article on the UK’s best value tariffs for tethering.